Overview

 Advanced parameters for ZODIAC molecular formula annotation.

-Predicting the molecular fingerprint with CSI:FingerID and predicting compound classes with CANOPUS (3)
+Predicting molecular fingerprints with CSI:FingerID and compound classes with CANOPUS

-After computing the fragmentation trees you can predict molecular fingerprints and CANOPUS compound classes These can be used to either search in a structure databases or predict novel structures with MSNovelist.
-If “score threshold” is activated, fingerprints are only predicted for the top scoring fragmentation trees (molecular formulas).
-This is recommended and should only be changed if you are interested in the fingerprint of a molecular formula that has a lower score.
+After computing the fragmentation trees, you can predict molecular fingerprints and CANOPUS compound classes.
+These predictions can then be used to search structure databases and/or to predict novel structures with MSNovelist.
+If Score threshold is selected, fingerprints are only predicted for the top-scoring fragmentation trees (molecular formulas).
+This is recommended and should only be disabled if you need to examine the fingerprint of a lower-scoring molecular formula.

-CANOPUS predicts ClassyFire compound classes from the molecular fingerprint.
-Class prediction is done without using any structure database.
-Thus, classes are predicted for all features for which the fragmentation tree contains at least three fragments, including features that have no structure candidate in the database.
+CANOPUS predicts ClassyFire compound classes from the molecular fingerprint, without using any structure database.
+Classes are predicted for all features whose fragmentation tree contains at least three fragments, including features with no matching structure candidates in the database.
 There are no parameters to set.
-Similar to molecular fingerprints, compound classes are predicted for each molecular formula separately.
+Compound classes are predicted separately for each molecular formula.

 Foo